microsoft/Mastering-the-Marketplace/saas/README.md

 [Video](https://youtu.be/G6NAqf1hCRk) | [PDF](./pdfs/02.2-Purchasing-a-Private-SaaS-Plan.pdf)

-This video shows how to subscribe to private SaaS plans in the #Microsoft Azure Marketplace.
+This video shows how to subscribe to private SaaS plans in the Microsoft Azure Marketplace.
 Topics include the following.
 -	About Private Plans
--	Purchasing a SaaS Private Offer
+-	Purchasing a SaaS Private Offer demo

 ## Publishing a SaaS Offer